tewidis/AOS/markdown/os_structure.md

             in a smaller footprint in the caches as well
             + Unavoidable if protection domains are large, regardless of how the operating system is designed
-    * Mach's expensive border crossing
+    * Mach's Expensive Border Crossing
         - Focus on portability (can run on different processor architectures)
             + Code bloat -> large memory footprint -> Less locality -> more
             cache misses -> longer latency for border crossing